northeastcsu/CenterOfExcellence/README.md

 **6. Should I create a new repo?**

 Please keep in mind the suggested structure above when creating a new repo.
-Also consider whether your project is already met elsewhere in the current repo, someone else's repo or the Azure Media site.
+Also consider whether your project is already met elsewhere in the current repo or someone else's repo.
 Other than that, go for it.
 Make your project name meaningful.
 Ensure a description is available for it.
 And use the README to describe your project thoroughly.

 **7. When should I use Pull Requests?**